-The total budget increased by 63 percent, state funds increased by 42 percent, and general funds increased by 29 percent over the last ten years.
+The total budget increased by 88 percent, state funds increased by 45 percent, and general funds increased by 35 percent over the last ten years.
 The primary reason for larger total budget growth has been the increased use of federal funds.
 However, there has also been an increase in state general funds due to a sales tax increase in 2016.

-The state has an increasing dependence on federal funds.
+6 Division of Administration, Office of Planning & Budget, Executive Budget Documents PELICAN INSTITUTE | Citizen's Guide to the FY24 Louisiana Budget The state has an increasing dependence on federal funds.
 The substantial increase in federal funds from 2016 to 2017 was due to Medicaid expansion provided through the Patient Protection and Affordable Care Act of 2010.
-Disaster-related recovery has also contributed to the increased use of federal funds.
+Disaster-related recovery has also contributed to the increased use of federal funds.7